phundament/app/UPGRADE.md

 #### `main-local.php`

 This file has to be created, either by the webapp command or by renaming your current `local.php`.
+[Issue 93](https://github.com/phundament/app/issues/93)

 ### Upgrading from 0.15.x-0.20.x